KSP-KOS/KOS/_sources/commands/flight/cooked.txt

 there, not resuming until the next update, effectively meaning it doesn't get around to running any of your main-line code until the next tick.)

+Again, note that the cooked steering LOCKS mentioned here are the *highest* priority triggers there are in kOS.
+That means they can even interrupt other triggers like WHEN/THEN or GUI callbacks.
+Do not make them call complex functions that take a lot of instructions to return a value, or else you might find that there's not enough instructions per update left to run the rest of your program effectively.

 Normally when you use a LOCK command, the expression is only evaluated when it needs to be by some other part of the script that is trying